gobeyondidentity/customer-docs/docs/threat-dashboard.md

 ## Filtering

 This view shows the interactive filtering options available.
+You can choose which view you want on the right; choose between user, passkey and authentication risk distributions.
+On the right, you can select the date range of authentication activity.

 ![Screenshot showing the Risk Overview filtering on Risk score group.](./images/risk-overview-filter.png )